bhargysh/my-prezzos/semigroup.md

   - `List`
   - `Set`
   - `Tuple`
-- Can everthing be solved with the cats implicits import? 🧠

 ---

+## Question 🤔

+- Can we combine anything we want with the previous instances?

+---

-## New type
+## A new type

 ```scala
 FruitInventory(total: Int) //value case class
 ```

-- Will there be a Semigroup instance for these case classes?
+- Will there be a Semigroup instance for this case class?

 ---